 The Manager of the Right 2 Rights Service will be responsible for ensuring the referral is in the best interests of the child/young person and that it satisfies the criteria outlined in section above "Circumstances for Appointment".

-The child's racial, ethnic, religious and linguistic needs (in compliance with the Race Relations Amendment Act 2000) will also be taken into account when appointing an Independent visitor who, where ever possible, will reflect these characteristics.
+The child's racial, ethnic, religious and linguistic needs will also be taken into account when appointing an independent visitor who, where ever possible, will reflect these characteristics.

 Independent visitors will complete a Personal Profile introducing themselves and outlining their interests and hobbies which will aid the matching and introduction process.